1use crate::{

 58 .sum::<u64>();

-60 if total_funding_bps > 10_000 {
+5960if total_funding_bps > 10_000 {

-62 "validator defined {} bps of funding streams, greater than 10000bps (= 100%)",
+62"validator defined {} bps of funding streams, greater than 10000bps (= 100%)",

 63 total_funding_bps